 You can keep up with the status of future segments of the Estatoe Trail by visiting the Estatoe Trail Status Story Map.
 This map shows completed sections of the trail as well as the future phases of the greenway system, detailing their design, funding, and construction status.

-The City completed construction of trails within the Bracken Preserve in 2012.
-The approximately six miles of natural surface trails within Bracken were designed for hiking and mountain biking, and connecting our citizens with nature.
-Three distinct trails connect Brevard Music Center and the City of Brevard to gorgeous vistas, waterfalls, native plants and wildlife.
-Moreover, the trails connect to US Forest Service Road 475-C, which in turn connects to the Art Loeb Trail and the Pisgah Center for Wildlife Education in Pisgah National Forest.
+The City completed construction of trails and opened Bracken Preserve for public use in 2012 with an additional trail built in 2019.
+The approximately seven miles of natural surface trails within Bracken connect hikers and bikers to vistas, waterfalls, native plants, unique ecosystems, and wildlife.
+The trails also connect to U.S. Forest Service Road 475-C, which in turn connects to the Art Loeb Trail, Stony Knob Trail, and the Pisgah Center for Wildlife Education in Pisgah National Forest.

 The Friends of the Brevard Area Trails, a program of Conserving Carolina in partnership with the City, is calling for volunteers!
 Help us break ground on new trails, maintain trails, clean up litter, and otherwise enhance Brevard area trails, greenways, and blueways.

 The French Broad River Paddle Trail is a recreational watercraft trail and is one of the 12 official North Carolina State Trails.
 Most of the river in Transylvania County offers gently flowing water with occasional Class I and Class II rapids.